 The FAQ section of this website contains more information on various aspects of carrying out a successful RNA-seq experiment.

 Library construction costs for the different types of RNA-seq are listed on the Core Pricing page.

-Single-end 50 or 75bp reads are mostly used for general gene expression profiling.
+Standard mRNA- or total RNA-seq: Single-end 50 or 75bp reads are mostly used for general gene expression profiling.
 To study alternative splicing variants, paired-end, longer reads (up to 150 bp) are often requested.
-On sequencing depth, 20-25 million reads are usually appropriate for general gene expression profiling, while 40-50 million reads are suggested for splicing variant detection.
-For run costs of the different sequencing options, please check our pricing structure.
+On sequencing depth, 20-25 million reads per sample are usually appropriate for general gene expression profiling, while 40-50 million reads are suggested for splicing variant detection.

-NUSeq takes total RNA samples for RNA-seq (no tissues or cells).
+NUSeq takes extracted total RNA for RNA-seq (no tissues or cells, with the exception of single cell RNA-seq).
 The quality of RNA is the single most important factor that determines final outcome.
 After sample dropoff, core staff conducts sample QC, which includes Qubit concentration measurement and Bioanalyzer-based RNA Integrity Number (RIN) generation, prior to library construction.
 A RIN of 7 is required to proceed with mRNA-seq library construction.
 In situations under which RNA degradation is unavoidable, such as when using FFPE tissues, total RNA-seq is suggested as it is less dependent on the intactness of RNA.

 For single-cell RNA-seq, core staff starts from target cells for library construction.
 Please consult the core first prior to sample prep for best performance.

 Data analysis is provided upon request.
 Standard RNA-seq bioinformatics service includes sequencing data QC, alignment, normalization, and differential expression analysis.
 Delivered results are list(s) of differentially expressed genes, and significantly enriched Gene Ontologies and biological pathways.
 Raw data and analysis results are usually returned to user via NU Box.